Saponin: Classification based on chemical structure

-Structurally, they are glycosides with at least one glycosidic linkage between a sugar chain (glycone) and another non-sugar organic molecule (aglycone).
+Structurally, saponins are glycosides with at least one glycosidic linkage between a sugar chain (glycone) and another non-sugar organic molecule (aglycone).
+The resulting saponin can be classified by the particular moieties in each case.

+Classification by aglycone

+The aglycone moiety of the saponin encompasses the lipophilic portion of the compound and is sometimes referred to as the sapogenin.
+It is typically divided into the steroidal and triterpenoid groups.

 Steroid glycosides

 Steroid glycosides are saponins with 27-C atoms.
 They are modified triterpenoids where their aglycone is a steroid, these compounds typically consist of a steroid aglycone attached to one or more sugar molecules, which can have various biological activities.
 These compounds are known for their significant cytotoxic, neurotrophic and antibacterial properties.
 These may also be used for partial synthesis of sex hormones or steroids.

+Steroid glycosides have been further divided into spirostanol and furostanol saponins.
+The spirostane skeleton consists of a five-ring structure, with an additional sixth ring containing C22-26; meanwhile, the furostane skeleton consists of a five-ring structure, wherein C22-26 is an open chain and C26 possesses a hydroxyl group which is often engaged in a glycosidic linkage.
+However, this additional subcategorisation has been criticised as emphasising secondary biotransformations instead of reflecting the main biosynthetic pathways.

-Triterpene glycosides
+Triterpenoid glycosides

-Triterpene glycosides are natural glycosides present in various plants, herbs and sea cucumbers and possess 30-C atoms.
-These compounds consist of a triterpene aglycone attached to one or more sugar molecules.
-Triterpene glycosides exhibit a wide range of biological activities and pharmacological properties, making them valuable in traditional medicine and modern drug discovery.
+Triterpenoid glycosides are natural glycosides present in various plants, herbs and sea cucumbers and possess 30-C atoms.
+These compounds consist of a triterpenoid aglycone attached to one or more sugar molecules.
+Triterpenoid glycosides exhibit a wide range of biological activities and pharmacological properties, making them valuable in traditional medicine and modern drug discovery.

+The triterpenoid aglycone is frequently subdivided into oleanane, ursolic acid, and dammarane.

+Classification by glycone

+Saponins can also be categorised by the number of sugar units they contain.
+These are monodesmosides (one sugar unit, usually at C3), didesmosides (two sugar units, the second at C26 or C28), and tridesmosides (three sugar units, at C3, C26, and C28).
+These sugars are most often combinations of D-glucose (Glc), D-galactose (Gal), L-arabinose (Ara), L-rhamnose (Rha), D-xylose (Xyl), D-fructose (Fuc), and glucuronic acid (GlcA).

+Classification of similar molecules

+Other compounds which exhibit saponin-like functions, structures, or biosyntheses have also been considered within the saponin classification.

+Glycosteroidalkaloids

+These compounds share a very similar skeleton to steroidal saponins, but contain instead or in addition a nitrogen atom.
+Although glycosteroidalkaloids and saponins share the same biosynthetic ancestors and contain a steroid-type skeleton glycosidically linked to monosaccharide moieties, this difference is enough to classify them as a different group.